rluiten/elm-date-extra/README.md

 * Currently Robin on a new far from finished project.
 Only put this here because this section would be empty with out it.
 * Feel free to contact me to let me know you are using this library.

-## Things to think abut for future development, not really a road map.
+## Things to think about for future development, not really a road map.

 * Consider a range checking year inputs, javascript getFullYear() only claims to work for years 1000 to 9999, this is probably a reasonable range for range